garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 ### 6. Interacting with the smart contract

 The smart contract can be interacted with via the terminal using Truffle commands, however we want to interact with the contract in a more automated way.
-This allows us to build brauder pipelines and extend the project.
+This allows us to build broader pipelines and extend the project.
 To interact with smart contracts we will use ```web3``` tooling, specifically ```web3.py``` To install tyep the following into your terminal:

 ```
 pip install web3